Ebay

 the following secure https web address:

-schedule, I urge you to consider the following actions:
+Somewhere in your schedule, I urge you to consider the

-points and the online documentation to the attention of your
+2) Bring these points and the online documentation to the

-ebay contact or Robert Hattrell who, "Is responsible for all
+attention of your ebay contact or Robert Hattrell who, "Is

-apparent public connection with ebay UK, who consider retail
+3) Reconsider your apparent public connection with ebay UK,

 Yours Sincerely,